CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Additional Explanations and Analyses

 Inspired by this finding, our research investigates the role of abstract commonsense knowledge within the training set and the effects of leveraging conceptualization.
 Since our QA model is trained with a marginal ranking loss, as described in Section~\ref{sec:model_training}, it does not output a probability score but rather an MLM score for each option.
 Thus, the definition of model's \textit{confidence} proposed by~\citet{DBLP:conf/emnlp/SwayamdiptaSLWH20} does not fit into our problem definition.
 To address this, we re-define the calculation of \textit{confidence} to align with the model's degree of certainty in predicting an instance as the true class.
 Formally, denote $n$ as the number of saved checkpoints during an epoch for computing their training dynamics and the list of $m$ options in a $(Q_i,A_i)$ pair as $A_i=\{A_{i,1}, A_{i,2}, ..., A_{i,m}\}$ with $A_{i,j}$ being the ground-truth answer ($1\leq j \leq m$)).
 We define the \textit{confidence} of the model for such a QA pair in Equation~\ref{eq:confidence}, where $\sigma$ is the sigmoid function and $S_{i,d}^c$ is the score of option $A_{i,d}$ at checkpoint $c$.

 Intuitively, this equation averages the gap between the ground-truth answer's score and the score of each distractor.
 A larger gap indicates a more confident model when choosing the answer.
-Variability follows the same definition provided by~\citet{DBLP:conf/emnlp/SwayamdiptaSLWH20}, which is the standard deviation of confidence, as shown in Equation~\ref{eq:variability}.
+Variability aligns with the definition established by~\citet{DBLP:conf/emnlp/SwayamdiptaSLWH20}.
+Specifically, it is calculated as the standard deviation of the score gap between the ground-truth answer and the distractors relative to the level of confidence exhibited throughout an entire epoch, as shown in Equation~\ref{eq:variability}.

-By revisiting the plots in Figure~\ref{fig:augmentation_training_dynamic}, we observe that the introduction of abstract commonsense knowledge improves the model's confidence and reduces its variability when encountering knowledge in ATOMIC.
-This indicates that the model is more consistently predicting higher scores for the ground-truth option.
-However, adding knowledge from ATOMIC-10X causes a reversed trend, suggesting that it is not helpful for better learning ATOMIC.
-Meanwhile, abstract knowledge derived from conceptualizations is more ambiguous to the model trained solely on ATOMIC, which theoretically contributes more to out-of-domain generalization.
-Nevertheless, ATOMIC-10X still contains easy-to-learn knowledge that does not push the model toward generalization.
+By revisiting the plots in Figure~\ref{fig:augmentation_training_dynamic}, we observe that the inclusion of abstract commonsense knowledge enhances the model's confidence and reduces variability when encountering knowledge in ATOMIC.
+The introduction of conceptualization appears to widen the differences between the model's predicted scores for the correct answer and those for the distractors.
+This suggests that the correct answer is more likely to be selected, leading to an improved learning outcome.
+However, the introduction of knowledge from ATOMIC-10X results in a reversed trend, indicating that it does not aid in better learning ATOMIC.
+Furthermore, we observe that abstract knowledge derived from conceptualizations is more ambiguous to the model in the conceptualization-augmented ATOMIC, which theoretically contributes more to out-of-domain generalization.
+Nonetheless, ATOMIC-10X still contains some easy-to-learn knowledge that does not facilitate the model's generalization.
+Thus, abstract commonsense knowledge benefits zero-shot commonsense QA better than ATOMIC-10X by providing more ambiguous conceptual knowledge, which aids in making the model more generalizable.

 We also plot the changes in training dynamics on different QA benchmarks, comparing models with and without the injection of abstract knowledge.
 The plots are shown in Figure~\ref{fig:benchmark_training_dynamic}.
-We observe that the introduction of abstract commonsense knowledge significantly improves the models' confidence, while the trend of variability remains unclear.
+We observe that the inclusion of abstract commonsense knowledge significantly improves the models' confidence in downstream QA entries.
+However, the impact on the trend of variability is unclear.
+Nevertheless, this improvement in average confidence provides strong evidence for the model's enhancement in these downstream QA benchmarks.